Reading Time: 42 Minutes

 “Miss McGonagall has a large magical core.
 The ward is anchored intimately with her core so her own magic feeds it.
 I doubt most magicals, male or female, could handle the ward that was placed on her.
 It is a layered and complicated ward—it even has notification elements that will warn her when she’s in the presence of a physical threat.”

 “And the ward’s reaction to Viktor Krum?”
 Sirius asked.

 “We all know he’s a rapist, sir,” Banks said bluntly and sent the Bulgarian a dark look.
 “He used diplomatic immunity and his father’s gold to escape punishment at the World Cup last year.”

 “I have no idea what you’re talking about,” Radko said coolly.
 “Lord Potter placed this ward on this young woman?”

-“Yes,” Banks said and put his wand away.
+“Yes,” Banks said.
 “And it can’t be lifted without a full conclave of parselmouths.
 It is a brilliant solution.
 I’ll be seeking to see every witch in my family warded as soon as it is available to the public.”